PE, SPORTS & physical activity

-Our school believes that physical education and activity, experienced in a safe and supportive environment, is a vital contributor to a pupil’s physical and mental development and well-being.
+Our school believes that PE, sport and physical activity, experienced in a safe and supportive environment, is a vital contributor to a pupil’s physical and mental development and well-being.

-The school provides all pupils with the full entitlement of two hours high quality Physical Education a week and is aiming to increase this to three hours through the provision of a broad range of after school physical activities.
+The school provides all pupils with the full entitlement of at least two hours of high quality Physical Education a week and is aims to increase this further through the provision of a broad range of after school physical activities.

 All pupils in the school have equality of opportunity in terms of curriculum balance, curriculum time, use of resources, use of facilities and access to extra-curricular activities.

 At Handcross Primary School, all children receive 2 hours of PE and sport taught by Steve, our specialist PE coach from South Coast Sports, and class teachers.
 The sessions cover the statutory aims and subject content required by the National Curriculum for Key Stage 1 and Key Stage 2.

 Our overview plan shows the PE lesson focuses for each year group, throughout the academic year.
 By providing a range of focuses activities and sports, children are able to develop their skills as they progress throughout Handcross primary school.